AndyObtiva/glimmer-dsl-web/README.md

 }
 ```

-You can nest text content underneath an element's Ruby block, like:
+You can nest text content underneath an element's Ruby block provided it is the return value of the block (last declared value), like:

 ```ruby
 p(class: 'summary') {